 What is Intermarket Analysis?

-Intermarket analysis involves the analysis of more than one related class of assets such as stocks, bonds, commodities, and currencies to determine the strength or weakness of the asset class being considered.
+Intermarket analysis involves the analysis of more than one related class of assets – such as stocks, bonds, commodities, and currencies.
+This is done to help determine the strength or weakness of the asset class being considered.
 The concept was first introduced by John Murphy, a financial market analyst, in his book, “Trading with Intermarket Analysis.”

-According to Murphy, traders can use the relationships between the different classes of assets to identify the stage of the investing cycle and distinguish between the best-performing and worst-performing asset classes.
+According to Murphy, traders can benefit from looking at relationships between different classes of assets.
+Intermarket analysis can help investors identify the stage of the investing cycle, along with best-performing and worst-performing asset classes.

 Breaking Down Intermarket Analysis

-For example, when analyzing the US stock market, an investor can look at related markets or asset classes such as the US currency, commodity prices, and the bond market.
-The prices of commodities prices have a direct effect on the US stock market, and their relationship can be used to get a general sense of the future direction of the stock market.
+Intermarket analysis involves looking at asset classes or financial markets that have strong correlations.
+For example, when analyzing the US stock market, an investor can look at related markets such as the US dollar, commodity prices, and the bond market.
+Commodity prices often have a direct effect on the US stock market.
+Therefore, analysis of commodities and stocks together may be used to help predict the future direction of the stock market.

 Intermarket Analysis Correlation

 Analyzing the intermarket relationships between two or more variables is usually possible with available data, chart comparisons, or a spreadsheet.
 Most investors/traders use correlations to analyze the intermarket relationship between one variable and a second variable in a different data set.
-The degree of correlation between the variables indicates how related or unrelated two variables are to each other.
+The degree of correlation between the variables indicates the strength of the relationship.